doctea/drum2musocv/README.md

 * When it isn't receiving an **external clock input**, runs off its own **internal clock** at the last detected BPM.

-* Implements **5 triggerable envelopes** (or 9 with two Oracs) with AHDSR (attack, hold, decay, sustain, release) stages, output on the CCs that the midimuso uses for its CV outputs so they can be used as envelopes.
-Mapped to the 'Cymbal Crash 2', 'Cymbal Splash', 'Vibra-slap', 'Ride Bell' and 'Ride Cymbal 1' GM drum notes for input, outputting on the muso's CV outs #1, #2, #3, #4 and #5 respectively (via midimuso CC 1, 7, 11, 71 and 74 - with recongfiguring could be used as triggerable CC envelopes for any device).
+* Implements **5 triggerable envelopes** (or **9** with two Oracs) with AHDSR (attack, hold, decay, sustain, release) stages, output on the CCs that the midimuso uses for its CV outputs so they can be used as envelopes.
+Default mapped to the 'Cymbal Crash 2', 'Cymbal Splash', 'Vibra-slap', 'Ride Bell' and 'Ride Cymbal 1' GM drum notes for input (with MIDI control to map to any of the drum triggers or note-ons on the Harmony/MIDI channels), outputting on the muso's CV outs #1, #2, #3, #4 and #5 respectively (via midimuso CC 1, 7, 11, 71 and 74 - with reconfiguring could be used as triggerable CC envelopes for any device).

-* Envelopes can now be set to loop per-envelope ie become freerunning LFOs with envelope-like control.  retriggerable + inverted mode for each.
+* Envelopes can now be set to loop per-envelope ie become freerunning LFOs with envelope-like control.
+Retriggerable + inverted mode for each.

 * **Visual feedback**: Indicates triggers and envelope levels via a 16-LED RGB Neopixel strip using the FastLED library on pin 9.